 This “Fish Story” comes from Garr Reynolds’ Presentation Zen, a book you must read if you make presentations.
-There is a link to his web site on the left.

 Here is the story: